Padre Pio: World War I and aftermath

-In September 1918, Pio began to display permanent wounds on his hands and feet, known as stigmata in reference to Christ's wounds.
-In the next months, his reputation of sainthood grew rapidly in the region of San Giovanni Rotondo, attracting hundreds of believers at the monastery coming each day to see him.
+In September of the same year, Padre Pio began to display the permanent wounds on his hands and feet known as "stigmata".
+In the following months, his reputation for sanctity grew rapidly in the regions surrounding San Giovanni Rotondo, attracting hundreds of believers to come see him each day.

-People who had started rebuilding their lives after the war began to see in Pio a symbol of hope.
-Those close to him attest that he began to manifest several spiritual gifts, including the gifts of healing, bilocation, levitation, prophecy, miracles, extraordinary abstinence from both sleep and nourishment (one account states that Padre Agostino recorded one instance in which Pio was able to subsist for at least 20 days at Verafeno on only the Holy Eucharist without any other nourishment), the ability to read hearts, the gift of tongues, the gift of conversions, and pleasant-smelling wounds.
+People who had started rebuilding their lives after the war began to see in Padre Pio a symbol of hope.
+Those close to him have attested that he began to manifest several spiritual gifts, including healing; bilocation; levitation; prophecy; miracles; reading of hearts; speaking in tongues; making conversions; the odour of sanctity; and extraordinary abstinence from both sleep and nourishment: one account from a Capuchin friar even states that Padre Pio, during his stay at a convent in Venafro, was able to subsist for at least 20 days on only the Holy Eucharist without other nourishment.

-Pio increasingly became well known among the wider populace.
-He became a spiritual director, and developed five rules for spiritual growth: weekly confession, daily Communion, spiritual reading, meditation, and examination of conscience.
+Padre Pio's fame grew exponentially among the wider populace.
+He became a spiritual director, and it was around this time that he developed his five rules for spiritual growth: weekly confession, daily Communion, daily spiritual reading, meditation, and examination of one's own conscience.